 CLASSIFICATION NO. 357

-Under administrative direction, to plan, organize, direct and manage the administrative and program operations for the Department of Transportation and Development; and to do other work as required.
+Under administrative direction, to plan, organize, direct and manage the administrative and program operations of assigned functional service areas within the Department of Transportation and Development; and to do other work as required.

-The Department of Transportation and Development (DTD) provides services to County residents and businesses through its Divisions: Building Codes, Land Use and Environmental Planning, Transportation Engineering and Parks, Transportation Maintenance, Community Environment, Business and Administrative Services, Dog Control and the Development Agency (Urban Renewal).
+The Department of Transportation and Development (DTD) provides a variety of services to County residents and businesses through its Divisions: Building Codes and Code Enforcement, Planning and Zoning, Transportation Engineering and Office of the Surveyor, Transportation Maintenance, Solid Waste and Resource Management, Business and Administrative Services, Dog Services, Special District #5, Street Lighting and the Development Agency (Urban Renewal).

-The Deputy Director, Transportation and Development is responsible for planning, coordinating and administering a comprehensive system of management functions in accordance with revenue and expenditure limitations, department requirements and legal guidelines.
-The incumbent acts as the department director in his/her absence, provides direction to all division managers to facilitate strategic planning, program development and customer service improvements, and performs operational and managerial services as requested to support the Director.
+The Assistant Director, Transportation and Development is responsible for planning, coordinating and administering a comprehensive system of management functions in accordance with revenue and expenditure limitations, department requirements and legal guidelines.
+Incumbents provide direction to division management within their functional service areas to facilitate strategic planning, program development, establishment of annual goals and objectives, personnel management and customer service improvements.
+The Assistant Director performs operational and managerial services as requested to support the DTD Director and may act as the director in his/her absence.

 Duties may include but are not limited to the following:

-- Develops and recommends new and revised policies, programs, goals and objectives; establishes priorities and directs, with division managers, the preparation of the Department's strategic plans, annual work programs and outcome reporting; monitors division operations for performance, customer service improvement, and compliance with Federal, State and local statutes, rules, regulations and ordinances.
+- Develops and recommends new and revised policies, programs, goals and objectives; establishes priorities and directs, with division managers, the preparation of the Department's strategic plans, annual work programs and outcome reporting; monitors division operations for customer service improvement success in achieving target performance metrics and compliance with Federal, State and local statutes, rules, regulations and ordinances; develops effective management programs and systems for special services and assigned areas of responsibility.

-- Assists the Department Director in the administration of department personnel, programs and operations and acts as Director in his/her absence; manages designated projects as requested by the Director or Board of County Commissioners/County Administrator including coordination of staff, consultants and contractors; facilitates and coordinates revenue and resource sharing among the various divisions; develops systems and controls to improve quality of performance, customer service with citizens and communication with the Board of County Commissioners.
+- Assists the Director in the administration of department programs and operations including coordination of staff, consultants and contractors; facilitates and coordinates revenue and resource sharing among the various divisions; develops systems and controls to improve quality of business processes and performance; promotes excellence in customer service , executes customer service enhancement programs and assists in the development of improved internal communications standards with department management, the County Administrator and the Board of County Commissioners (BCC).

-- In cooperation with the Director, hires and directs division management and other staff to provide quality service to citizens and County staff; prepares performance evaluations; recommends and administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.
+- In cooperation with the Director, hires and directs division management and other staff to provide quality service to citizens and County staff; prepares performance evaluations; recommends and administers progressive discipline; conducts, coordinates and/or facilitates staff training and development programs; promotes professionalism and cooperative team efforts among staff, department personnel and with other County departments.

 - Provides consultation and direction to divisions on personnel issues such as discipline, grievances, staffing, recruitments, employee development, employee relations, promotions and layoffs; may participate in the collective bargaining process as a member of the negotiating team.